JSTOR-Labs/plant-humanities/watermelon/README.md

 ### More Than Just a Fruit…

-Watermelon-like fruit were referenced in ancient Greek and Roman texts using a variety of terms including pepon, melopepon, and kolokynte, suggesting that these plants proliferated in the Mediterranean region during antiquity.[^ref7] At that time, they were still likely to have sturdy and pale flesh—not quite as red and soft as it is today.
+Watermelon-like fruit were referenced in ancient Greek and Roman texts using a variety of terms including _pepon_, _melopepon_, and _kolokynte_, suggesting that these plants proliferated in the Mediterranean region during antiquity.[^ref7] At that time, they were still likely to have sturdy and pale flesh—not quite as red and soft as it is today.
 Pliny the Elder dedicated a section of his _Naturalis Historia_ to _pepones_, which, he wrote, made a very refreshing food, but also had a laxative effect.
 Various parts of the fruit were used to alleviate pain, induce vomiting, and even cleanse the skin and clear spots.[^ref8]
 <param ve-image
 	manifest="https://iiif.lib.harvard.edu/manifests/drs:459932907"
 	region="0,636,999,729">